Getcha Back

-"Getcha Back" is a song written by Mike Love and Terry Melcher for the American rock band The Beach Boys, on their 1985 album The Beach Boys.
+"Getcha Back" is a song written by Mike Love and Terry Melcher for the American rock band the Beach Boys, on their 1985 album The Beach Boys.
 It was the band's first release since the drowning death of Dennis Wilson in 1983.
-The song peaked at number 26 nationally and number two on the Adult Contemporary chart.
+The song peaked at No. 26 on the Billboard Hot 100 and No. 2 on the Adult Contemporary chart.

-Musically, the backing vocals resemble those from the 1959 hit "Hushabye" by The Mystics, which the Beach Boys had covered in 1964 for their All Summer Long album.
+Musically, the backing vocals resemble those from the 1959 hit "Hushabye" by the Mystics, which the Beach Boys had covered in 1964 for their All Summer Long album.
 Comparisons could also be made to Bruce Springsteen's 1980 hit "Hungry Heart", which Love later recorded a cover of for a tribute album.
-The AllMusic review by William Ruhlmann stated that "despite the production sheen provided by Steve Levine (of Culture Club fame), this is another competent but uninspired effort."
+Allmusic's William Ruhlmann stated that "despite the production sheen provided by Steve Levine (of Culture Club fame), this is another competent but uninspired effort."

 Reception

-Cash Box said the song "so wonderously recalls [The Beach Boys'] earlier times and earlier sounds."
+Cash Box said the song "so wonderously recalls [the Beach Boys'] earlier times and earlier sounds."